 Xenu’s Link Sleuth

-This is a very interesting tool in all sense of the word.
+This is a very interesting tool in all senses of the word.
 Firstly, you have the small, unconventional brand which is usually known only by experienced SEOs.
 Then there’s the very simple, “old-school” user interface.
 On the other hand, the functionality that comes with the tool is also quite stunning.
 It’s was classified as the fastest broken link checker and with it you can scan websites in seconds and find link opportunities.

 Check My Links